 January – March.
 The majority of the migrating animals are in the southern regions of the Serengeti and Ngorogoro Crater in Tanzania.
 It’s a quieter time of year in terms of visitors but it’s just as spectacular when it comes to wildlife viewing.
 This is calving season when the immense herds are giving birth, it’s a remarkable experience.

 April – June.
 The mass herds move north through the Serengeti.
 Depending when you travel will determine where in the Serengeti you’ll have the best opportunities.

 June – October.
-This is when the one of the most spectacular events of the migration occurs.
-Millions of wildebeest, zebra and other plains game cross the Grumeti River (Tanzania) and the Mara River (Kenya).
+This is when one of the most spectacular events of the migration occurs.
+Millions of wildebeest, zebra, and other plains game cross the Grumeti River (Tanzania) and the Mara River (Kenya).
 This season is full of drama – a real circle of life experience.

 In small groups and only with a permit (which must be booked in advance) you can trek to find these critically endangered primates and watch them in their own habitat.
 The mothers will be grooming the babies, and some of the adolescents might be making mischief, whilst the huge silverback watches protectively over his family.